ZAINAB ABU ALROB

 Managing Editor, Identity Politics and Belonging

 Karimah Rahman holds a BA with a major in Political Science and a minor in Southern Asian Studies from Concordia University, a MA in Political Science and a Graduate Diploma in Asian Studies at York University.
 Her Masters research specialized on the Muslim South Asian Diaspora in Trinidad and Guyana.
-Currently, Karimah is pursuing her PhD in Policy Studies at Ryerson University in the Immigration, Settlement and Diaspora Policy Stream.
+Currently, Karimah is pursuing her PhD in Policy Studies at Toronto Metropolitan University in the Immigration, Settlement and Diaspora Policy Stream.
 Her research focuses on the marginalization of Indo-Caribbeans (especially Muslims) and those in the Old South Asian Diaspora (especially the descendants of indentured labourers) by Mainland South Asians from an intersectional perspective within a predominantly Canadian context such as in the 2001 South Asian Heritage Act that Indo-Caribbeans can be attributed to lobbying/ grassroots mobilizing for but invisibilized in its implementation in South Asian Heritage Month.
 Karimah is a published spoken word artist and co-founder of the South Asian Diaspora Collective (SADC).

 Managing Editor, Frontline Views

-Saad El Hakmi is currently pursuing his PhD in Policy Studies at Ryerson University.
+Saad El Hakmi is currently pursuing his PhD in Policy Studies at Toronto Metropolitan University.
 He holds a Master of Arts in Immigration and Settlement Studies and worked on various community-based projects related to immigrants in Canada.
 At present, Saad is also a Research Assistant working on the "Democracy Talks TO" initiative with the Democratic Engagement Exchange at Ryerson.
 His research interests are advocacy for democracy and social inclusion of racialized

 communities, civic and democratic engagement, labour market experiences of immigrants, immigration laws and policies, and the identity of migrants.